Richienb/is-windows-terminal/readme.md

 Type: `boolean`

-If the current environment is the Windows Terminal.
+Whether the current environment is the Windows Terminal.